-- 140. Apples and oranges are substitutes.
-A freeze in Florida destroys most of the orange crop.
-What would you expect to happen to the market for the following: - a.
-Oranges? - b.
-Apples? - c.
-Orange juice? - a.
-The demand for oranges does not change, but supply shifts left.
-This implies an increase in price and a decrease in quantity sold in the orange market. - b.
-Since apples are a substitute for oranges, an increase in the price of oranges increases the demand for apples.
-As the supply of apples does not change, this implies an increase in both price and quantity sold in the apple market. - c.
-Oranges are the main input for the production of orange juice.
-An increase in the price of oranges decreases the supply curve for orange juice.
-On the other hand, the demand does not change.
-This results in an increase in price and a decrease in quantity sold in the orange juice market. - 141.
-In 1987 a 386 PC sold at a price of \$6,995.
+- 151. In 1987 a 386 PC sold at a price of \$6,995.
 Five years later, you could purchase essentially the same computer for \$1,495.
-Today, you can purchase a faster Pentium for a fraction of the initial price of a slower 386 PC. - a.
+Today, you can purchase a faster computer for a fraction of the initial price of a slower 386 PC. - a.
 Why have computer prices fallen so dramatically? - b.
-What impact, if any, do you think the growing use of the Internet will have on the price of computers? - a.
+What impact, if any, do you think the growing use of the Internet will have on the price of computers?

+- a.
 When the PC with a 386 chip was initially introduced, there were relatively few firms producing a PC with a 386 chip.
 Since then, literally hundreds of firms have entered the market for PCs, shifting the supply of computers to the right.
 Furthermore, advances in technology make it possible to produce more chips per die, and improvements in clean rooms have reduced the number of computer chips that are discarded during production due to defects.
 Such improvements have shifted the supply curve even further to the right.
-The end result, as we all know, is that personal computers are much cheaper today, and more people use PC's than ever before. - b.
-Since the Internet, Prodigy, and CompuServe are complements for computers, their growing use (due to lower prices for the services) will tend to shift the demand curve for computers to the right.
-This will put upward pressure on computer prices, offsetting to some extent the price declines brought on by supply enhancing technological advances.
+The end result, as we all know, is that personal computers are much cheaper today, and more people use PCs than ever before. - b.
+Since the Internet is a complement for computers, their growing use (due to lower prices for the services) will tend to shift the demand curve for computers to the right.
+This will put upward pressure on computer prices, offsetting to some extent the price declines brought on by supply-enhancing technological advances.